 Felix and Arthur Tolliday were employed by Messrs.
 Kipling, Pain and Co., in Sepulchre Street, (Gainsborough Street today), who were celebrated silk umbrella weavers; Felix worked for the firm for 45 years whilst Arthur was later engaged on red satin work at Mr Kemp’s factory across the road.

 The building where Felix Tolliday worked was demolished c1963 when the forecourt at Bloys Garage was enlarged.
-(Photo from the Historic Photo Archive for Sudbury).
+(Photo from the Sudbury Photo Archive.)
 The building which housed Mr. Kemp’s silk manufactory still exists today.